zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    - Test: Creating your own classes

   2.</b> How to make one class inherit from another
+   - Optional: When would you want to override a method?